Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

-The formation mechanism of spiral wave chimeras in such a system can be further analyzed as follows.
-At first, the coupled system (\ref{SL1}-\ref{SL2}) can be viewed as the following picture.
-That is, the local oscillators are isolated from each other, but they are subjected to a spatiotemporal forcing from the environment variable $S$ in a self-organized manner.
-To demonstrate this, we show an example of the central oscillator.
-This oscillator is absent from the forcing due to the vanished value of $S$ at the center.
+Physically, the formation of SWCs in such a system can be further analyzed as follows.
+At first, the coupled system represented by Eqs. (\ref{SL1}-\ref{SL2}) can be viewed as the picture that the local oscillators are isolated from each other, but they are subjected to a spatiotemporal forcing from the environment variable $S$ in a self-organized manner except the most central oscillator.
+This central oscillator is absent from the forcing because of the vanished value of $S$ at the center.
 Consequently, the oscillation frequency can be computed analytically by substituting $W_{cent}=\rho \exp{(-{\rm i}\omega t})$ into Eq. (\ref{W_center}) and get $\omega = \alpha (1-K)$.
 For the present case of $K=0.5$ and $\alpha=-0.2$, we get $|\omega| = 0.1$ which is the same as that measured directly from the numerical simulations as illustrated in Fig. \ref{mechanism}(a).
 (Please refer to the frequency of the central oscillator.)

-Further rewriting Eq. (\ref{SL1}) and denoting $F_{p}(t)\equiv KS_{p}(t)$ as the driving force for the oscillator located at the position $p$, then its the dynamics is governed by
+While for other oscillators in the incoherent core, they are affected by the environment $S$ more or less.
+Further rewriting Eq. (\ref{SL1}) and denoting $F_{p}(t)\equiv KS_{p}(t)$ as the driving force from $S$ for the oscillator located at the position $p$, then its dynamics is governed by

+Please note that the driving force depends not only on time but also space.
+As $S_{p}(t)$ shows simple harmonic oscillation and we then approximately replace $F_{p}(t)$ by a periodic forcing as $F_{p}(t)=A_{f}\exp{({\rm i} \omega_{f}t)}$ where $A_{f}$ and $\omega_{f}$ are the amplitude and frequency of the forcing, respectively.
+With this approximation, the formation of SWCs can be analyzed by a phenomenological approach with the details below.

+Equation (\ref{period_forcing}) represents a classical situation: an oscillator subjected by a periodic forcing.
+According to the synchronization theory, an oscillator with the natural/intrinsic frequency $\omega_{0}$ could be locked to an external periodic driving only when the frequency mismatch between them is small and the amplitude is sufficient large.
+Or in the other words, for a given frequency mismatch, the synchronization between the oscillator and the external forcing occurs only if the amplitude larger than a critical value, i.e., $A_{f}\ge A_{f}^{c}$.